Sustainability Planning for Local Government

-This resistance provided an excellent opportunity to more fully consider what sustainability planning’s intentions are.
+This resistance provided an excellent opportunity to more fully consider the underlying intention of sustainability planning.
 I developed framing on the topic that put forward sustainability as a “pathway” (instead of a destination) to a healthy community and emphasized fiscal responsibility and resiliency as key objectives.

 While the City and community of Gresham define themselves as conservative, there was increasing recognition of the financial benefits of solar for homeowners.
 I led the Solarize Gresham program, a preferential pricing opportunity based on bulk purchase rates of solar panels.
 Building on the success of a similar program initiated in Portland, I customized the Solarize Gresham to frame marketing in relation to the culture and values of the community.
 Promotion highlighted the reduced price and protection from inevitable increases in energy costs.
 Over 250 homeowners enrolled in the program and 25 residential solar arrays were installed.